jerry-D/IEEE-754-2008-Emulator/README.md

 As required by IEEE 754-2008, half-precision subnormal numbers are also now fully supported, meaning that all floating-point computational operators can accept and produce subnormal numbers as input or as a result of computation, allowing generation and propagation of gradual underflow in a computational stream as required for specification compliance.

 All specified default and directed rounding modes (nearest, positive/negative infinity, zero and away) are now fully supported by way of a rounding mode attribute field in the status register.
 Alternatively, when no rounding mode attribute is set, the rounding mode can be specified on-the-fly within the instruction.
-However, the directed rounding mode attribute enable bit, if set, in the status register overrides any specified in the instruction.
+The default rounding mode "00" is "nearest".
+However, the directed rounding mode attribute enable bit in the status register, if set, overrides any specified in the instruction.

 ### Mixed Verilog and VHDL Design

 At this repository you will find all the synthesizable Verilog and VHDL source code needed to simulate and synthesize the instant  Universal IEEE 754-2008 Floating-Point Emulator.
 The core processor is based on a custom, 64-bit, interleaving, multi-threading, GP-GPU Compute Unit design.

 This design was developed using the “free” version of Xilinx Vivado, version 2015.1, targeted to a Kintex7, -3 speed grade.
 To obtain a copy of the latest version of Vivado, visit Xilinx' website at www.Xilinx.com

+Note that this is a mixed Verilog and VHDL design.
+Consequently, some "free" versions of various Altera tools may not accept it.
+Also, the Altera tool may complain about duplicate VHDL modules.
+If this is the case, you will need to rename the module(s) causing the problem.
+If the Altera tool complains about mixed design, you may need to compile the offending module and generate a netlist for that module and then re-submit.
+Xilinx Vivado "free" version has no problems accepting mixed designs or duplicate modules.

 After place and route, it was determined that this 64-bit design will clock at roughly 100MHz in a Kintex7 without constraints of any kind except for specifying what pin to use as the clock and at what clock rate.
 About 90% of the delays are attributed to routing and not logic propagation delays.